How to Debadge a Car Without Damaging the Paint

 • Credit card

-• Or, a trim removing tool
+• Or a trim-removing tool

-Now, use the fishing wire to get under the badge while the glue is still hot.
+Use the fishing wire to get under the badge while the glue is still hot.
 Use slow movement to take the badge off.
 You will need to remain the badged area in the heat often while doing this.

 #3 Cleaning & Waxing